Cav95/FusionDBControll/README.md

 # DescriptionDatabase
-Application to manage DESCRIZIONEGRUPPI table precompiled Description in local database.
-## Feuture in this application
-- Add description
-- Delete
-- Change existen description
+Application to manage some feuture into fusion database from extern query.

+We can manage:
-- Filter Description
+- Driven Description with its traduction from italian to english.
+- Hystory of change in print value.

 ## To start application
 In same fondel with exeguible need to exist configuration file "configDBConnection.ini".